2014-2015 Undergraduate Catalog

 Honors Curriculum—Academically qualified students in this department are welcome to complete an honors curriculum in University Honors, Upper Division Honors, or Lower Division Honors.
 All Honors students must complete the one-hour honors colloquium (G H 299).
 Lower Division Honors includes General Honors coursework.
 Upper Division Honors includes honors work in the major.
 University Honors combines Upper and Lower Division Honors.
 For more information about honors curricula see the Centennial Honors College page of the catalog or visit the Centennial Honors College website at wiu.edu/Honors.

 Integrated Baccalaureate and Master’s Degree Program—An integrated baccalaureate and master’s degree program is available for the Bachelor of Science in Instructional Design and Technology: Master of Science in Instructional Design and Technology.
 An integrated degree program provides the opportunity for outstanding undergraduates to earn both degrees in five years.
 Please refer to the Graduate Studies catalog for details about the integrated program.

-All students seeking the Bachelor of Science in Instructional Design and Technology must complete I, II, III, IV, and V below, and the foreign language/global issues requirement for the major#.
+All students seeking the Bachelor of Science in Media and Instructional Technology must complete I, II, III, IV, and V below, and the foreign language/global issues requirement for the major#.
 The minimum semester hour requirement for the baccalaureate degree is 120 s.h.